[ Updated Dec. 16, 2018, with revisions to my recommendations based on additional personal experience. ]

 8 GB of RAM is fine for HD editing in both Final Cut and Premiere.
 4K and above frame sizes benefit from 16 GB of RAM.
 I have not found a compelling reason to install more than 32 GB of RAM.
 While the extra RAM won’t hurt, you won’t see as big a performance boost as you will by going from 8 to 32 GB of RAM.
 (As a note, all my iMac systems have 32 GB of RAM.)

-My recommendation is to purchase the minimum 8 GB configuration, then upgrade to at least 16 GB from a third-party source as you need more.
+UPDATE: My revised recommendation is that for a video compression system, 8 GB of RAM is fine.
+For video editing, more RAM is better.
+To keep costs low, you can purchase the minimum 8 GB configuration, then upgrade to at least 16 GB from a third-party source as you need more.
 If your workflow feels fast enough, you have enough RAM.
 If you are spending too much time waiting – add more.

 THOUGHTS ON THE CPU

 Apple makes it hard to compare CPUs because one is an i3, another is an i5 and the third is an i7.
 In looking for an understanding of the differences, I found this recent PC Magazine article:

 “If you want a plain and simple answer, then generally speaking, Core i7s are better than Core i5s, which are in turn better than Core i3s.
 Nope, Core i7 does not have seven cores nor does Core i3 have three cores.
 The numbers are simply indicative of their relative processing powers.

 “The more cores there are, the more tasks (known as threads) can be served at the same time.
 The lowest number of cores can be found in Core i3 CPUs, i.e., which have only two cores.
 Currently, all Core i3s are dual-core processors.” [i5 CPUs are quad core, but] “they don’t support Hyper-Threading [which is the ability of] a single core to serve multiple threads.